SchwabeDE/ros-maze/README.md

 The purpose of this project is to enable a robot to compete in the Maze Challenge.
 In this challenge, a turtlebot must independently find outside a previously unknown maze.
 For maze wall and object recognition, a Hokuyo Laser Scanner is mounted to the turtlebot.
-The project is developed in Python language, using the Robot Operation System (ROS).
+The project is developed in Python language, using the Robot Operating System (ROS).

 ## Table of Contents